graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 Note: this plan is never executed; it's purely internal - we populate the value as part of the algorithm - see {GetValuePlanId} and {PopulateValuePlan}.

+BranchPlan(aether):

+- TODO: this'll allow branching between multiple other plans, e.g. in the case of a union/interface, but also based on custom user logic (e.g. fetching different things depending on your billing level, or only showing certain things if your authorization allows that).

 PlanAetherQuery(aether):